 Maps with ggplot2

-First, before plotting any data we have to prepare our data set.
-Hence, we start by importing the data set and assign it a proper name.
-In this example we use the read.csv2() function for loading the data.
+First, before plotting any data, we must prepare our data set.
+Hence, we start by importing the data set and assigning it a proper name.
+In this example, we use the read.csv2() function to load the data.

 dwd <- read.csv2("https://userpage.fu-berlin.de/soga/data/raw-data/DWD.csv",